Belonging to Pinterest group boards can be quite helpful in spreading your content.

 Ann from Ann’s Entitled Life said,

-• Do not join group boards where the collaborators to follower ration is high.
+• Do not join group boards where the collaborators to follower ratio is high.
 If someone has 10K followers on a group board but 4K of them are contributors to that group board, you are not going to get many repins or clicks.

 • Do not join group boards with very small followings (under a few thousand).
 Pinterest is a search engine so good SEO is key.
 One of the main reasons to join group boards is stream-eye-balls.
 You are not getting many looks on your pins when you join a tiny follower group board.
 Find Ann on Pinterest here.